jrtapp/frontend-nanodegree-mobile-portfolio/src/README.md

 .mover
 * Set width and height from JavaScript which also removes declaration conflict

+.randomPizzaContainer
+* float - removed, not needed with flex
+* translate - added to avoid excessive reflow

+.randomPizzaContainer:after
+* Class removed - not needed with flex

 ### Gulp
 Preprocessing operations performed by gulp, listed by task name.
 * clean - Cleans dist output folder